junxit/us-congress-bills-115/bill.md

     >   - **(D)** lost income;
     >   - **(E)** attorneys’ fees, as well as other costs incurred; and
     >   - **(F)** any other relevant losses incurred by the victim.
-    > - **(3)** *Trafficking in child pornography* For purposes of this section and section 2259A, the term trafficking in child pornography means conduct proscribed by section 2251(d), 2251A, 2252, 2252A, section 2252A(g) if at least one of the offenses listed in this section is charged as part of a series of offenses(in cases in which the series of felony violations exclusively involves violations listed in this section), or section 2260(b)).
+    > - **(3)** *Trafficking in child pornography* For purposes of this section and section 2259A, the term trafficking in child pornography means conduct proscribed by section 2251(d), 2251A, 2252, 2252A, section 2252A(g) (in cases in which the series of felony violations exclusively involves violations listed in this section), or section 2260(b).

 - **(c)** *Clerical amendment* Section 1593(b)(3) of title 18, United States Code, is amended by striking “section 2259(b)(3)” and inserting “section 2259(c)(2)”.